Pennsylvania Waterfalls: How to Get to Yost Run Falls in Sproul State Forest

 Follow the well-defined gravel road away from Route 144.
 After hiking for a couple of minutes, you’ll come to a split in the trail.
 Straight ahead is a rusty, brown gate.
 To your left, there is a yellow and black gate.
 Head left to follow the road past the yellow and black gate.

 Continue following this road for around a mile.
 You’ll pass the first hunting camp about halfway down and the second camp adjacent to Yost Run.
-At the second camp, turn to the right to follow the small, but well-defined trail the rest of the way to Yost Run Falls and Kyler Fork Falls.
+At the second camp, turn to the right to follow the small, but well-defined trail the rest of the way to Yost Run Falls and Kyler Fork Falls, the Sproul State Forest waterfalls.

 Yost Run Falls is located at approximately the following coordinates: 41.173889, -77.900608.
 Kyler Fork Fall is less than 100 yards further downstream.[Click here for information on how to use coordinates to find your destination.]